YashasCS/Kalman-Filter-on-FPGA/README.md

 ## Objective

 The primary objective of this project is to design a Kalman filter in Verilog HDL.
 This filter will be used to estimate the state of a system (specifically, a vehicle's position and velocity) using fixed-point arithmetic.
-You will then implement this design on an FPGA.
-After implementation, you must analyze the design's performance by reporting its hardware utilization, power consumption, and timing , and by calculating its maximum clock frequency and throughput.
+We shall then implement this design on an FPGA.
+After implementation, we will analyze the design's performance by reporting its hardware utilization, power consumption, and timing , and by calculating its maximum clock frequency and throughput.

 ## Design